kyma-project/kyma/docs/03-tutorials/00-security/sec-01-tls-certificates-security.md

 ---
-title: Set up your custom domain TLS certificate
+title: Set up a custom domain TLS certificate in Kyma
 ---

 The TLS certificate is a vital security element.
 Follow this tutorial to set up your custom TLS certificate in Kyma.